One-Token Rollout: Guiding Supervised Fine-Tuning of LLMs with Policy Gradient: Experiments

 \subsection{Experiment Settings}

 \minisection{Dataset and Models} We conduct experiments on the OpenR1-Math-220k dataset~\citep{openr1math}, which consists of 220,000 mathematical problems with detailed reasoning traces.
 These traces are generated by the DeepSeek R1 model~\citep{deepseekai2025deepseekr1} for problems originating from the NuminaMath-1.5 dataset~\citep{numina_math_datasets}.
 To efficiently manage computational resources while ensuring data quality, we randomly sample a subset of 5,000 instances for our training set.
 All selected instances have reasoning traces with lengths under 8192 tokens, and their lengths are approximately uniformly distributed across different intervals.
 We utilize a suite of powerful and contemporary open-source LLMs as base models.
-Specifically, we conduct our experiments on the following models: Qwen2.5-3B~\citep{qwen2.5}, Qwen2.5-7B~\citep{qwen2.5}, Qwen3-4B-Base~\citep{qwen3technicalreport}, and Qwen3-8B-Base~\citep{qwen3technicalreport}.
+Specifically, we conduct our experiments on the following models: Qwen2.5-3B~\citep{qwen2.5}, Qwen2.5-7B~\citep{qwen2.5}, Qwen3-4B-Base~\citep{qwen3technicalreport}, Qwen3-8B-Base~\citep{qwen3technicalreport}, and Olmo3-7B~\citep{olmo2025olmo3}.
+Given that OTR maintains a computational footprint highly comparable to SFT, exhibiting similar training durations and peak GPU memory usage, we select SFT as our primary baseline for comparison.
+We provide a comprehensive computational efficiency analysis in~\Cref{app:efficiency_analysis}.

-\minisection{Training Details} Our implementation is built upon the Verl framework, and to ensure a fair comparison, both our proposed OTR algorithm and the SFT baseline are trained using identical settings.
+Our implementation is built upon the Verl framework, and to ensure a fair comparison, both our OTR algorithm and the SFT baseline are trained using identical settings.
 We employ the AdamW optimizer with a learning rate of $5 \times 10^{-6}$.
 The learning rate follows a cosine decay schedule, which includes a warm-up ratio of 0.03 and decays to $1 \times 10^{-6}$.
 For the training configuration, we use a batch size of 64 and a maximum sequence length of 10240 tokens.
-All models are trained for a total of 2 epochs.
+All models are trained for 2 epochs.